PrashantMohite1/Java/Core-Java-Notes/Collection-Framework/Collection-framework-in-java.md

 The Java collections framework has a class named Stack that provides the functionality of the stack data structure.The Stack class extends the Vector class.

+#### Java Queues and Deques

+Java provides powerful and efficient data structures like queues and deques for developers.
+These ordered data structures allow efficient insertion, removal and access of elements.

+Queues and deques are commonly used in programming for ordered data manipulation.
+But when should you use each one?

+Imagine you are building an app to take food orders at a restaurant.
+New orders are placed by customers continuously.
+The kitchen needs to view and process these orders in a strict first-come-first-served manner.
+A queue data structure is perfect for this ordering requirement.

+Now consider the app also needs to keep a history of all past orders for analytics.
+The history should maintain order of completion rather than order of placement.
+A deque can provide easy access to this historical data from both front and back.